hallfjonas/LCQPow/README.md

 Type `help LCQPow` in order to obtain the documentation of our MATLAB interface.

+## Sparse vs Dense
+The most tested version of LCQPow uses qpOASES with dense linear algebra.
+There exist two alternatives:
+  - using OSQP, which exploits sparsity naturally,
+  - or using qpOASES Schur complement method (uses sparse linear solver MA57).

+Usage of the qpOASES sparse method relies on some Matlab libraries (libmwma57.so, libmwlapack.so, libmwblas.so, libmwmetis.so), which are automatically detected and linked if they exist.

 ## License
 The file LICENSE contains a copy of the GNU Lesser General Public License (v2.1).
 Please read it carefully before using LCQPow!